What's New in Kansas City

 Making Headlines in the Heart of America

 The City of Fountains is on a winning streak.
 With attention-grabbing events like the 2023 NFL Draft and the 2026 FIFA World Cup choosing KC to host, the appeal of gathering in KC is greater than ever.

 In fact, CNBC recently recognized Kansas City as the world’s best destination for travel and remote work, emphasizing the rich opportunities to blend business and local culture during your stay.
 It’s why so many convention attendees who travel to KC for the first time find themselves planning a return visit sooner rather than later, with the connections they’ve made during their time in the City of Fountains drawing them back for more.

 Authentic, affordable, easy to reach and earning a reputation as a region that can’t be overlooked—it’s the right time for Kansas City.

-New Single Terminal at KCI Lands in March 2023
+New Single Terminal at KCI Now Open

 The new, 39-gate terminal at KCI represents a total transformation of the passenger experience for Kansas City’s air travelers.
-Features such as dedicated arrival and departure levels, covered parking in an adjacent garage, moving walkways and consolidated security checkpoints will offer a modern environment with easy navigation.
-Upon arriving at the terminal, travelers will be greeted by a vast selection of area restaurants and retail options, with more than 80 percent of businesses representing local brands, plus many more new amenities designed for comfort and convenience.
+Features such as dedicated arrival and departure levels, covered parking in an adjacent garage, moving walkways and consolidated security checkpoints offer a modern environment with easy navigation.
+Upon arriving at the terminal, travelers are greeted by a vast selection of area restaurants and retail options, with more than 80 percent of businesses representing local brands, plus many more new amenities designed for comfort and convenience.

 KC Streetcar Expansion in Progress